ogobrecht/console/README.md

     /)__)   focused on easy installation and usage -"-"-   combined with nice features.

-*This is currently the release candidate 1.
+*This is currently version 1.0-beta1.
 Feedback and help is welcome.*

 ## Easy to install